 - Clinical Mental Health Counseling (M.A. degree) (Online)

-Both specialty area curricula align with the Council on Accreditation for Counseling and Related Educational Programs (CACREP) Standards, and the Rehabilitation Counseling specialty area is accredited through 2022.
-The Clinical Mental Health specialty area is pending CACREP accreditation.
-In addition, we offer a doctoral degree in Counselor Education and Supervision, which is also accredited by CACREP through July 2022.
+Both specialty areas in Clinical Mental Health Counseling and Rehabilitation Counseling are accredited by the Council on Accreditation for Counseling and Related Educational Programs (CACREP) through October 31, 2030.
+In addition, we offer a doctoral degree in Counselor Education and Supervision, which is also accredited by CACREP through October 31, 2030.